Natural Insect Pest Control

 an empty one pound coffee can, place 1 or 2 pieces of bread which

 have been soaked thoroughly with beer.
+Set a ramp leading up to the top and line the inside top edge with Vaseline.
 Place in areas known to have roach

 is a little known fact that roaches like high places.
 If you put boric